Quick Guide to 4 Days in Ecuador

 Itinerary:

-Lunch in El Chaupi before reaching Quilotoa: A side shop, $13 for 3 people
+Lunch at a random shop in El Chaupi before reaching Quilotoa:

 1. Baños

-• La Casa Del Arbol – End of the World Tree-house Swing – $1/pp
+• La Casa Del Arbol – End of the World Tree

 • Cascada Manto De La Novia – Also known as the Avenue of Waterfalls